-Receiving the Most Innovative Award is Total Return Swap, a five-member team from Secure Data Links, an official node operator in the Chainlink ecosystem.
+Receiving the Most Innovative Award is Total Return Swap, a five-member team from Pier Two, an official node operator in the Chainlink ecosystem.
 While the staking feature is not finalized nor live on mainnet at the moment, Total Return Swap is a Dapp design that allows Chainlink node operators to hedge the price volatility of the LINK token while it’s staked as collateral during node services.
 Nodes that want to reduce their exposure to price movements can sell that risk to a counterparty as a synthetic asset tied to the value of the LINK token.
 Nodes collect interest on the synthetic token loan, while the counterparty obtains leveraged synthetic exposure to LINK.

 The Judge’s Choice Awards

 Smart Marketing Campaigns uses smart contracts and oracles to automate payments to marketing agencies based on attestations from Chainlink oracles regarding the number of unique visitors to the website.
 With marketing agencies often at odds with their customers about the ROI of a marketing campaign, specifically due to the difficulty of obtaining accurate data metrics regarding its effectiveness, Smart Marketing Campaigns solves this problem by having Chainlink oracles collect an easily verifiable data metric like new/unique visitors to then use as the basis of a trustless marketing service agreement.

 Steam Trader uses Chainlink oracles and the Steam API to implement secure, decentralized payments for in-game assets on the Steam gaming platform.
 Steam Trader is a fun and relatable project that showcases how Chainlink’s capabilities can be used by anyone to solve the types of problems we all experience everyday, such as trading possessions without counterparty risk.